mychan24/git_github_workshop/README.md

 this repository that you are reading this README file into your github.

-* Click the <Fork> icon near the top right corner
+* Click the **Fork** icon near the top right corner
-* It will take a little while to load
+* ...It will take a little while to load...
-* And then you should be redirected to a copy of the same repository in YOUR Github account
+* You should be redirected to a copy of the same repository in YOUR Github account

 ## 8.2 Cloning a repository (remote -> local)
 **clone**  means you copy a remote repo onto your local computer

 Clone YOUR git_github_workshop repository onto your local computer:
-> git clone https://github.com/<username>/git_github_workshop.git ~/Desktop/git_github_workshop
+> git clone https://github.com/your_username/git_github_workshop.git ~/Desktop/git_github_workshop

 # 9. Collaborating (`git fetch & pull`)